AaronC81/focal/README.md

 ## Usage

-**This isn't ready to use yet!** The core browsing functionality works, but it's totally unstyled, and you can't manage from the web yet.
+**This isn't ready to use yet!** The core browsing functionality works, but it's totally unstyled, and you can't manage much from the web yet.

 Still, if you'd like to run it: